Special thank you to Amore di Mona for sponsoring this post.

 This cake is an adaptation of my Sachertorte that I’ve created for Amore di Mona last year.
 It’s a really lovely moist cake and you will never be able to tell that it’s vegan and gluten-free.
 It’s that good.

-As with all of my cakes it’s minimally sweetened, just enough to enhance the flavours of other ingredients and to taste the beautiful decadent flavour of the dark chocolate.
-I’ve chosen to coat the cake with a fig jam, please feel free to use any of your favourite jam.
+As with all of my cakes it’s minimally sweetened, just enough to enhance the flavors of other ingredients and to taste the beautiful decadent flavor of the dark chocolate.
+I’ve chosen to coat the cake with a fig jam, please feel free to use any of your favorite jam.

 When making the chocolate leaves choose freshly fallen leaves so they keep strong once being peeled off.
 Coat the bottom part of the leaf where the veins appear more prominent.
 Experiment with a variety of leaves, some are easier to work with than others.

-Choose seasonal fruit for the topping and some fresh flowers to add touch of colour.
+Choose seasonal fruit for the topping and some fresh flowers to add touch of color.
 Enjoy :)

 Autumn Chocolate Cake (vegan & gluten-free)